Words often used in research

 Asking members of the public for their views about research, and then using those views to inform decision-making.
 Having a better understanding of people’s views should lead to better decisions.

-Means you are giving permission knowing you have all the information you need and are aware of the benefits and consequences.
+When you give permission, knowing you have all the information you need and are aware of the benefits and consequences of taking part.

 Communicating the findings of a research study to a wide range of people who might find it useful.